Music is what life sounds like.

 WHAT WE PROVIDE

 We offer programs for After School Programs and Summer Camps to provide jazz appreciation sessions.
 These sessions include live music, learning jazz history, jazz songs including the blues.
 We teach kids the theory behind writing the blues, allowing them to write their own blues and record onsite.
 We demonstrate various rhythms and teach improvisation.
 The length of our summer sessions are customized to the group for which we are providing the sessions.
 For extended programs we offer keyboard classes, which include sessions on jazz theory and performance.

 Our online program LET YOUR VOICE BE HEARD is designed to uplift the spirit and inspire creative writing.
 At the end of the program we provide a viritual recording of your short stories, songs, rap and more.
 Currently all classes are held on zoom.

 Some of our partnerships have included The Safety Club of Raleigh, NC, North Carolina's Central University's Jazz Dept (NCCU),and The Heart of Carolina Jazz organization and Strategic behavioral Center.
 Our annual jazz competitions were held at NCCU and included a judge panel consisting of educators and professional jazz musicians.

-Lydia Salett Dudley is a jazz pianist, vocalist, and composer living in the Raleigh Durham area.
-She received her graduate degree from North Carolina Central University.
-She has taught music to youth of all ages for 20 plus years and has recently worked with a at risk school for teens.
+Lydia Dudley is a jazz pianist, vocalist, and composer living in the Raleigh Durham area.
+She received her Master's in Jazz Composition from North Carolina Central University.
+She has taught music to youth of all ages for 20 plus years and has recently provided music enrichment for a Psychiatric facility for teens.
 She incorporated songwriting as a tool to cope with depression, anxiety, and other challenges youth face today.
-The goal is to inspiring youth to dream through music expression.
+The goal is to inspire not only youth but anyone to dream through music expression.

 Some of her music accomplishments include, her first single 'GREEN' which was released in 2008.
 Her composition 'SUNSETS' was featured on UNC- Chapel Hill's project TENOR VIBE in 2010.
-She self-produced several other projects including; Jazz Standards in 2012 and Jazz Xpressions in 2018.
-Her cd "This is Christmas" was released in November 2019 and latest single "Whatcha Gonna Say" released in July 2020.
-Her music can be purchased at
+She self-produced several other projects including; Jazz Standards (2012), Jazz Xpressions (2018), "This is Christmas" (2019), "Whatcha Gonna Say" (2020), "Winner in You (2021), and looking to release a new project in 2022 entitled "Rise Up".
+Her music is available on all digital platforms.